explorer495/mkdocs-test/docs/diy/20-mega-easy.md

 ### Connect your power supply

 Plug in to the barrel connector on the EX8874 shield (NOT the mega).

+### Connect to your PC

+Using a suitable USB cable (must carry Data and Power, not all cables do this!) connect the Mega USB to your PC.

 ### Load the software